bcrowell/timetravel/README.md

 The auto option causes every paragraph break after \timetravelenable to be a possible place for the time-traveling material to arrive.
-This option may be unreliable, because it's an error if the material arrives somwehere that's not in outer paragraph mode.
+This option may be unreliable, because it's an error if the material arrives somewhere that's not in outer paragraph mode.
 The package attempts to detect this, but detection may not be reliable.
 It may be safer to turn off the auto option.
 In this case, time-traveling material can only arrive at locations that are explicitly marked with